High Income to High Net Worth: The Smart Way to Build Wealth That Lasts

 Instead of chasing someone else’s version of the good life, define your own.
 Choose experiences that truly resonate with you.
 If you hate wine, don’t waste your money on a vineyard tour in Tuscany.
 Do what you love, in a way that fits your means.

 Your lifestyle should guide your choices and that includes how you travel, dine, shop, and even give.
 If you’re giving up your future stability to appear wealthier in the present, you’re not living for today.
 You’re borrowing from tomorrow.
+Use this as a guide when determining the best age to retire.

 Timing Matters More Than You Think